Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Results and Discussions

-Figures 2(a) and (b) illustrate the central slice distribution in the $z-y$ and $z-x$ planes, respectively, where one can see the appearance of a large-angle focusing effect on the $z-y$ plane, with a maximum dose deposited deep inside the water phantom.
+Figures 2(a) and (b) present the central slice dose distribution in the $z-x$ and $z-y$ planes, respectively, where one can see the appearance of a maximum dose deposited deeply inside the water phantom.
 To further verify this finding, we present the longitudinal on-axis dose lineout in Figure 2(c).
-Notably, the dose peak is located at a depth of 15 cm, with the entrance dose only accounting for 33\% of the peak dose.
-Furthermore, Figure 2(d) displays the transverse ($x-y$) dose distribution at the focal point, where the full width at half maximums (FWHMs) along the two dimensions were measured as ${FWHM_y=1.6}$ cm and ${FWHM_x=1.4}$ cm, respectively.
+The dose peak is observed located at a depth of 15 cm, with the entrance dose only accounting for around 33\% of the peak dose.
+Furthermore, Figure 2(d) displays the transverse ($x-y$) dose distribution at the dose-peak depth, where the full width at half maximums (FWHMs) along the two dimensions were measured as FWHM$_y=1.8$ cm and FWHM$_x=1.4$ cm, respectively.
 These values are comparable to or even smaller than the dose size of a typical proton pencil beam at the same depth, suggesting that the combination of VHEE and this dose delivery system can greatly benefit accurate tumor targeting.